 I spoke to the person in charge of licenses (permissions) at the IFT (like FCC) to operate a radio station in México (I also live here).
-He told me that the new communications law did not include any manner for hams (i.e. non-professional operators) to have licenses.
+He told me that the new communications law did not include any manner for hams (non-professional operators) to have licenses.
 Today everyone wants to make money off of everything, so there are only commercial permissions.
-However, after a LOT of complaints by Mexican hams, reminding the government the vital role they played in the 1985 earthquake and in hurricane communications, the IFT has started using a modified commercial application for Mexican hams, and they have to pay for it!
+However, after a LOT of complaints by Mexican hams, reminding the government the vital role they played in the 1985 earthquake and in hurricane communications, the IFT has started using a modified commercial application for them, and they have to pay for it!

 Supposedly, the judicial branch of the IFT is "considering" how they will develop the reciprocal permit, but their spokesperson has no idea when there might be some results.
-The new law only contemplates MX citizens for permits.
-Word from my XE friends, the new make-do permission for them is a real pain and VERY involved-you have to make a filing deposit in the bank to a particular account, fill out a bunch of applications, and then wait a long time with, so far, little active response; although these folks were given temporary permits.
-My 5-year permit expired a few days ago and there was no temporary permit available for me (I asked!) so I am just off the air until a new reciprocal permit is developed.
+The new law only contemplates citizens for permits.
+From my XE friends, the new make-do permission for them is a real pain and VERY involved- you have to make a filing deposit in the bank to a particular account, fill out a bunch of applications, and then wait a long time with, so far, little active response, although they were given temporary permits.
+My 5-year permit expired a few days ago and there was no temporary permit (I asked!) so I am just off the air until a new reciprocal permit is developed.
 However, I will still need to file a report next January that includes my contacts for the first part of the year.

-Ah yes, Mexico has many things going on right now that are much more important than we are (to them)!
+And yes, Mexico has many things going on right now that are much more important than we are (to them)!

-I don't expect any changes soon, but will keep these addresses in my log and I'll send a message when I get any news-even bad news!
+I don't expect any changes soon, but will keep these addresses in my log and send a message when I get any news-even bad news!

-Scott ex-XE1/AA0AA Pachuca, Hidalgo
+Scott ex-XE1/AA0AA